 7 Ways to Get Your Book Known

 It’s hard for any author, especially new ones, to get their book seen by readers.
 There are many tips and tricks that are promoted all over the internet, but not all work for everyone.
-But there are seven things that if you don’t do will actually prevent your book from getting the exposure you want.
+Here are seven things that can potentially give your book the exposure you want.

 If you want people to buy your book, you have to be found online.
 What if they can’t find you?
 They won’t buy your books.
 They need to be able to go onto the internet and see that you are a real person.